MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 ## Tool Use

 Reasoning LLMs still have limitations.
-They can't access information about events after their knowledge cutoff or verify the factual accuracy of their responses.
-This is what tools are for.
+They can neither access information about events after their knowledge cut-off, nor verify the factual accuracy of their responses.
+This is what tools and 'tool use' are for.
 Tools enable LLMs for example to search the web for information to verify response accuracy, and generate more current and relevant answers to user queries.<br>
 Tools are integrated at the token level through special marker tokens, indicating tool query boundaries.
 During fine-tuning, the LLM is exposed to tool usage examples to actually learn to use the tools to generate more accurate responses, a capability that is further optimized during RL posttraining.

 ### Web Search

-An LLM service that uses web search as a tool is [Perplexity.ai](https://perplexity.ai/), which allows users to ask questions and receive answers that are backed by web searches.
+An LLM service that uses web search as a tool at scale is [Perplexity.ai](https://perplexity.ai/).
+It allows users to ask questions and receive answers that are backed by web searches.
 More recently, [DeepSeek](https://chat.deepseek.ai/) has also integrated web search capabilities into their LLM.

 <center>
     <img src="./img/ChatGPT_4o_Search.png" style="width: 600px; height: auto;" />